dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md

 Activities may be created and started/stopped by platform code or frameworks; applications need to be notified about activities events and need to have access to current activity being processed.
 Therefore code which creates activity also writes corresponding event to `DiagnosticSource`:
 - DO - create new `DiagnosticListener` for specific Activity type to allow filtering by activity.
 E.g Incoming and Outgoing Http Requests should be different DiagnosticListeners.
 Follow [DiagnosticSource User Guilde](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md) to peek a name.
-- DO - Guard Activity creation and start with call to `DiagnosticSource.IsEnabled` to avoid creating activities if no one listens to them and enable event name-based filtering.
+- DO - Guard Activity creation and start with call to `DiagnosticSource.IsEnabled` to avoid creating activities if no one listens to them and enable event name-based filtering or sampling.
-- DO - Use `DiagnosticSource.Start(Actvity)` and `DiagnosticSource.Stop(Actvity)` (extension) methods instead of Activity methods to ensure Activity events are always written to `DiagnosticSource`.
+- DO - Use `DiagnosticSource.StartActivity(Actvity)` and `DiagnosticSource.StopActivity(Actvity)` methods instead of Activity methods to ensure Activity events are always written to `DiagnosticSource`.
 - DO - pass necessary context to `DiagnosticListener`, so application may enrich Activity.
 In case of HTTP incoming request, application needs `HttpContext` to add custom tags (method, path, user-agent, etc)
+- CONSIDER - keeping baggage as small as possible
+- DO NOT - add sensitive information to baggage, since it may be propagated out of the process boundaries
+- DO - write activity [Id](#id) with every telemetry event, ParentId, Tags and Baggage should be written at least once per operation and could be found by Id.
+Note that tags and baggage could be changed through the lifetime of activity, and it makes sense to write them when activity stops.
+Duration should only be logged when activity stops.

 Current Activity is exposed as statis variable and flows with async calls so in every Start/Stop event callback it is accurate and may be used to log these events.